 A cloud-based, scalable EHS solution such as the one from ComplianceQuest built on Salesforce.com is flexible and robust and helps you comply with EHS regulations specific to your industry.
-It is part of the larger quality management system, thereby allowing you to make quality and EHS an integral part of your business.
 It has all the functionalities needed to document, prevent and correct incidents and events, thereby keeping the environment, your employees and stakeholders safe.
 Being cloud based, you also save on infrastructure costs and are future proof.
 The solution being modular, you can implement only those that you require to make sure you are EHS-ready.

-If you would like to improve the quality, environment, health and safety aspects of your business, contact us now. https://www.compliancequest.com/contact-us/
+If you would like to improve the environment, health and safety aspects of your business, contact us now, https://www.compliancequest.com/lp/ehs/